osohq/oso/docs/content/any/getting-started/application/model/index.md

 {{< literalInclude dynPath="pathOso" fallback="todo" >}}

-## Define Resources, Permissions and Roles
+## Define Resources, Permissions, and Roles

 Authorization controls access to *resources* in your application.
 In this guide, we're going to show how to implement the most common